Best Price Promise

 2. Are there direct trains from Dresden to Berlin?

-The lowest price for a train ticket from Dresden to Berlin is £25.11, with the average cost being around £45.81*.
-Ticket prices can change based on booking time, train service, and available discounts.
-Therefore, check the latest prices for the best discounts.
-Enjoy cost-effective and flexible travel choices.
+The cheapest ticket for a train journey from Dresden to Berlin starts at €6.02, with the average price being around €47.98*.
+Ticket prices fluctuate based on when you book, the type of train service, and any discounts that may be available.
+Hence, check the latest prices to secure the best discounts.
+Enjoy economical and flexible travel choices.

 4. How often do trains run from Dresden to Berlin?